maple-fans/ValidGen-Release/README.md

 ![Config1](figure/11.png)

-*Input the Api-Key and Click "Apply and Close".
+*Input the Api-Key and Click "Apply and Close."

 ![Config2](figure/12.png)